 “Say to the Israelites: ‘On the first day of the seventh month you are to have a day of sabbath rest, a sacred assembly commemorated with trumpet blasts.
 Do no regular work, but present a food offering to the Lord.’”
 (Leviticus 23:23–25)

-Since this holy day is considered a Sabbath, no work is done.
+Whatever day of the week this holy day falls upon, it is considered a Sabbath, no work is done.
 All over Israel and around the world, the Jewish People are attending services in local synagogues.

 Biblically, this celebration is known as Yom Teruah (Feast of Trumpets).